Acupressure point: relieve nausea and dizziness with acupressure immediate help

 What are the causes of nausea and dizziness?

-The two unpleasant conditions can occur individually or in combination situationally - for example, due to nervousness, indigestion, discomfort in the abdomen and ingestion of chemicals or toxins, drugs or alcohol.
-But stress is also a determining factor.
+The two unpleasant conditions can occur individually or in combination depending on the situation - for example due to nervousness, indigestion, abdominal discomfort and ingestion of chemicals or poisons, medicines or alcohol.
+But stress is also a decisive factor.
 On the other hand, illnesses such as stomach cancer, gastritis, stomach ulcers, meningitis and diabetes can be triggers for (persistent or frequently recurring) nausea and dizziness.

-Very important: If you feel nauseous or dizzy very frequently or more and more often and you also have a fever or sweating, for example, you should seek medical advice as soon as possible.
-It is best to use acupressure against nausea when you can exclude that a serious illness is hiding behind the symptoms or you will then be prescribed a suitable, individual treatment method.
+Very important: If you feel nauseous or dizzy very often or more often and you also have a fever or sweating, for example, you should seek medical advice as soon as possible.
+Acupressure for nausea is therefore best used when you can rule out the possibility of a serious illness behind the symptoms or you will then be prescribed a suitable, individual treatment method.
 So that you feel better again quickly!
-The doctor will also tell you whether you can additionally stimulate a pressure point against nausea.
+The doctor will also tell you whether you can also stimulate a pressure point to combat nausea.

 Acupressure points: What helps against nausea and dizziness?

-But often it is enough to resort to a few simple remedies to help yourself in the moment of discomfort.
-You want to know what you can do concretely to quickly and gently do something against situational nausea and dizziness?
-Some home remedies and methods from Traditional Chinese Medicine (TCM) can alleviate your discomfort and help the body heal itself.
-These include more than one acupressure point on the wrist against nausea:
+However, it is often enough to resort to a few simple remedies to help yourself in the moment of discomfort.
+Do you want to know what you can do to quickly and gently combat situational nausea and dizziness?
+Some home remedies and methods from traditional Chinese medicine (TCM) can alleviate your symptoms and help the body to heal itself.
+These include more than just an acupressure point on the wrist for nausea.

 Help with self-acupressure: preparation for exercises against nausea